• Skip to primary navigation

 Canned goods – chipotle peppers, pickled jalapenos, evaporated milk, sweetened condensed milk, whole tomatoes, chickpeas, black beans, kidney beans (beans are even better value if you buy them dried – more on this in a later post).
 I watch for these items to go on sale and stock up at my local grocery store.

 Extracts – vanilla, peppermint, almond, orange, coconut, maple, rum.
 Many of these are an inexpensive way to add great flavor to baked goods.
 However vanilla can be very expensive right now.
-Watch for a future post on how to make it yourself!
+Check out our post on how to make your own vanilla!

 Vinegars – balsamic, red wine, white wine, rice, apple cider.
 These items go on sale from time to time.
 Either way, when you consider how much flavor is packed into a tiny amount, I find they are very good value.